 The nonlinear analysis imposes a limitation that the dynamics of the aircraft need to be described by the polynomial functions of the states.
 Hence, the caveat with this nonlinear analysis results is that the size of the ROA may be larger than where the polynomial model is valid.
-Because of the approximation procedure, the approximated polynomial model deviates from the original model away from the trim points.
-As a cross-validation, both the approximated and the original model are simulated by sampling the initial conditions on the ellipsoid $x{cl}^T N x{cl} = \overline{\beta}$.
-Numerous simulation comparisons revealed that both the models' state trajectories are in good agreement, in light of the discussion of Sec.
-V.B.
-Moreover, the heuristic statistical method of model validation, performed in Sec.
-V.B, also provides some confidence on the validity of the approximated model on the boundary of the outer ellipsoidal approximation.
+Due to the approximation procedure, the approximated polynomial model deviates from the original model away from the trim points.
+As a cross-validation, both the approximated and the original model are simulated by sampling the initial conditions on the ellipsoid $x{cl}^T N x{cl} = \bar{\beta}$.
+Numerous simulation comparisons revealed that both the models' state trajectories are in good agreement, in light of the discussion of Section V.B.
+Moreover, the heuristic statistical method of model validation, performed in Section V.B, also provides some confidence on the validity of the approximated model on the boundary of the outer ellipsoidal approximation.

-The computation time required for the lower bounds is summarized in Table 5.
+The computation time required for the lower bounds is summarized in Table 3.
 The quartic Lyapunov functions provided much better lower bounds than the quadratic Lyapunov functions.
 However, computing bounds with quartic Lyapunov functions required significantly more time than computing bounds with quadratic Lyapunov functions.
 This is due to the computational growth of SOS optimizations due to an increase in the degree of the polynomial model.
-Increasing the state dimension, e.g., by including the V and θ states, also would result in a large increase in computation for the lower bounds.
-The analyses are performed on Intel Core i7 CPU 2.67 GHz 8.00 GB RAM.
+Increasing the state dimension, e.g. by including the Vand θ states, also would result in a large increase in computation for the lower bounds.
+The analyses are performed on Intel(R) Core(TM) if CPU 2.67GHz 8.00GB RAM.